On Your Way

-On Your Way was an American game show that aired on the DuMont Television Network from September 9, 1953, to January 20, 1954, before moving to ABC from January 23 to April 17.
+On Your Way is an American game show that aired on the DuMont Television Network from September 9, 1953, to January 20, 1954, before moving to ABC from January 23 to April 17.

 The series originated from New York City, and was sponsored by Welch's Family Wine.

 Gameplay

 In this quiz show the contestants, which consisted of pairs, had the chance to win a trip to any part of the United States.
 The more questions they won, the further they would get to travel on bus.
 For example, in one episode a contestant and her partner/friend stated that they would like to travel to Austin, Texas, so that they could improve their education.
 Occasionally, the full prize would be given to the contestants even if they didn't win, if it was decided that they had a sad enough story.

 At the end of each episode, the winning couples would get a chance to fly to their destination on an airplane, then a luxury to most people.